-- 2) The development and implementation of Weather and Climate Information Services (WCIS) for Early Warning Systems (EWS) that support de-risking of livelihoods, farms, and value chains in the face of increasing vagaries of weather and extreme events. - 3) The use of climate-smart options that minimize waste of all the natural resources used for growing, processing, packaging, transporting, and marketing food, and therefore mitigating the carbon footprint attached to this food loss and waste. - 4) Promoting and enhancing food environments following international best practice to increase accessibility, affordability of healthy foods. - 5) Investment in the energy sector to support energy requirements along the food systems chain using different strategies including both renewable and non-renewable energies. - 6) Capacity strengthening along the food production, processing, marketing, and consumption value chains through massive nutrition education targeting the general population on food safety, healthy foods, and healthy diets. - 7) Setting up an appropriate and robust food waste management systems to enhance a cleaner and healthier environment. - 8) Promoting efficient and effective sector resource management systems, including the establishment of a database for agricultural statistics as well as creating a sector coordination mechanism. - 9) Providing adequate surveillance capabilities, facilitating the lifting of the ban on fish exports to EU markets. - 10) Improving the infrastructure and support services for commercial fishing. - 11) Establishing sustainable financing mechanisms to support the food systems. - 12) Restructure and strengthen the capacity of the Scaling Up Nutrition (SUN) Secretariat in the Presidency to ensure multi-sectoral coordination of the food systems and the implementation of the Action Plan.
+- 2) The development and implementation of Weather and Climate Information Services (WCIS) for Early Warning Systems (EWS) that support de-risking of livelihoods, farms, and value chains in the face of increasing vagaries of weather and extreme events. - 3) The use of climate-smart options that minimize waste of all the natural resources used for growing, processing, packaging, transporting, and marketing food, and therefore mitigating the carbon footprint attached to this food loss and waste. - 4) Promoting and enhancing food environments following international best practice to increase accessibility, affordability of healthy foods. - 5) Investment in the energy sector to support energy requirements along the food systems chain using different strategies including both renewable and non-renewable energies. - 6) Capacity strengthening along the food production, processing, marketing, and consumption value chains through massive nutrition education targeting the general population on food safety, healthy foods, and healthy diets. - 7) Setting up an appropriate and robust food waste management systems to enhance a cleaner and healthier environment. - 8) Promoting efficient and effective sector resource management systems, including the establishment of a database for agricultural statistics as well as creating a sector coordination mechanism. - 9) Providing adequate surveillance capabilities, facilitating the lifting of the ban on fish exports to EU markets. - 10) Improving the infrastructure and support services for commercial fishing. - 11) Establishing sustainable financing mechanisms to support the food systems. - 12) Strengthen the SUN Secretariat to coordinate and monitor the implementation of the Action Plan.